 After numerous hours spent into books, your favorite guides in the Happy Strasbourg team enjoy debating among themselves on different details of Strasbourg’s history.
 The favourite topic is, of course, all that makes Strasbourg unique.

 And what better example than the Constitution of our beloved city?
 That’s right!
-Strasbourg indeed had for a long time its own Constitution and we were used to voting even before we became French with Louis the 14th.
+Strasbourg was for a long time a free city with its own Constitution and we were used to voting even before we became French with Louis the 14th.